-The Shed covers five woodworking groups: toy making, furniture/cabinet making, woodturning, wood carving and pyrography and has an extensive range of woodworking machines and hand tools for use by members.
+The Shed covers four woodworking groups: toy making, furniture/cabinet making, woodturning, and woodcarving and has an extensive range of woodworking machines and hand tools for use by members.

 Members can choose to work on their own projects or participate in our toy or shed projects.
 Some members come for the social aspects associated with a like-minded group, or to learn, improve and hone their woodworking skills.
 No prior woodworking skills are required and members can learn from skilled supervisors and access the knowledge of other members of the Shed and our Library.